sterlzbd/roda/README.md

 These plugins ship with roda:

 * all\_verbs: Adds routing methods to the request for all http verbs.
+* default\_headers: Override the default response headers used.
 * error\_handler: Adds a `error` block that is called for all responses that raise exceptions.
 * flash: Adds a flash handler, requires sinatra-flash.